apewalkers/Play-Station-5-Southbridge-Swap-Script/README.md

 Useful when replacing a PS5 southbridge IC and needing to match the NOR firmware to the correct southbridge revision.

 ---
-⚠️ NOTE: The 61.bin is the EMC Firmware for "E1E 0001 0000 0004 13D0" (Exploitable with Symbrkrs/ PS5-uart https://github.com/symbrkrs/ps5-uart)
+⚠️ NOTE: The 61.bin is the EMC Firmware for "E1E 0001 0000 0004 13D0" but does not update the value read when UART command version is sent

 ## Background